-I love being Chinese.
+I love being Chinese and born in the year of the Ox.
 It allows me extra time to “get my act together” before starting the New Year.
-Somehow January 1 comes around much too quickly after the year-end holidays the month before.
+Somehow January 1 comes around much to quickly after the other year-end holidays.

-Each year the Chinese/Lunar New Year begins sometime in mid-January or mid-February, which is much more convenient for me to start my year.
+Each year the Chinese/Lunar New Year begins sometime in January or February which is much more comfortable a start date for me.

-I honor my heritage by practicing the ten rituals listed below during this annual festive period.
-I hope you enjoy learning about these Asian traditions and Chinese New Year etiquette and consider celebrating the Chinese New Year as I do.
-I believe you will find many of these ancient customs quite practical today.
+I honor my heritage during this annual festive period by practicing the ten rituals listed below.
+I hope you enjoy learning about these Asian traditions and consider celebrating the Chinese New Year as I do.
+I believe you will find many of these ancient customs reasonably practical today.

 Many Asian cultures celebrate the Lunar New Year holiday.
-Most typically, it is celebrated over a minimum three-day period to about fifteen days surrounding the first full moon of the year.
+Most typically, it is celebrated over a minimum three-day period to about fifteen days surrounding the year’s first full moon.
 Rituals begin the day before the full moon, the day of the full moon, and the day following the full moon.

 1. Pay off all debts by the end of the year.
 Starting weeks and perhaps months ahead, save money to begin the New Year without debt and with something in the bank to pay for the celebration to come.

 2. Clean your house from top to bottom before the New Year arrives.
-As a reward for your hard work, house cleaning is not allowed during the New Year holiday to ensure you do not sweep away any good luck.
+As a reward for your hard work, house cleaning is prohibited during the New Year holiday to ensure you do not sweep away any good luck.

 3. Decorate your home with special paper greetings, flowers, and fruits.
-Tie greeting cards and good luck symbols on a blooming tree.
-You can purchase or make one yourself.
-By having or placing an abundance of fragrant flowers and fruits on the tree, the luckier, the family will be in the New Year.
+Tie greeting cards and good luck symbols on a blooming tree; you can purchase them or make one yourself.
+The luckier the family will be in the New Year by having or placing abundant fragrant flowers and fruits on the tree.

 4. Wear new clothes on the first day of the New Year.
-Wearing new clothes helps signify the beginning of a New Year, clean and fresh.
+Wearing new garments helps signify the beginning of a New Year, clean and fresh.

 6. Say Happy Birthday.
-Everyone becomes a year older with the New Year, no matter when your birthday actually occurs.
-Give the children a red envelope (Lai See/Hong Bao) with “good luck” money enclosed.
-This tradition of giving red envelopes with money is also used for many other festive occasions in lieu of modern gifting practices.
+Everyone becomes a year older with the New Year, no matter when your birthday occurs.
+Give children red “Lai See” envelopes with “good luck” money.
+This tradition is also used for other festive occasions instead of modern gift-giving practices.

-8. Cook up a storm the day before, and have enough for the three-day celebration.
-Include in your preparations all your favorite dishes, plus a few traditional New Year standards.
-Plan ahead because you should not “dig for” or have running water during the first day of the New Year.
+8. Cook up a storm, enough for the three-day celebration.
+Include all your favorite dishes and a few traditional New Year standards in your preparations.
+Plan and prepare ahead because you should not “dig for” or run water during the first day of the New Year.
 This gives the earth and water a day of rest, too.
 Have fun dining at a Chinese restaurant.
-But be aware your favorite places may be closed on New Year’s Day, as well as other establishments owned by celebrating Asians.
+But be aware that your favorite places may be closed on New Year’s Day and other establishments owned by celebrating Asians.

 BONUS TIPS:

-1. Build new friendships: This is an excellent time of year to develop a new friendship with someone you know who is from Asian culture and who celebrates the Lunar New Year.
+1. Build new friendships: This is an excellent time of year to develop a new friendship with someone you know who is from an Asian culture and who celebrates the Lunar New Year.
 Perhaps it’s someone at work, a neighbor, or someone within the community in which you live.
-Share with them how you have been reading about the upcoming Lunar/Chinese New Year and wanted to wish them a Happy New Year.
-Wishing someone who observes the holiday a Happy New Year will light up their day and bring them closer to each other as friends.
+Share with them how you have been reading about the upcoming Lunar/Chinese New Year and how you wanted to wish them a Happy New Year.
+To wish someone who observes the holiday a Happy New Year will light up their day and bring them closer to each other as friends.

 2. Other resources: For additional information on this festive holiday… and information on festivities in the San Francisco area, here are a few websites for you to view:

-— Click here (Also at: https://www.chinahighlights.com/travelguide/chinese-food/chinese-new-year-food.htm) for a brief description of traditional foods served during this holiday.
+— Click here for a brief description of traditional foods served during this holiday (Also at https://www.delish.com/entertaining/g438/chinese-new-year-food/

 That is very interesting, You are an overly professional blogger.